gowtham551/git_ansible/Dynamic/dynamic process.md

 2) create user (gowtham)
   # adduser gowtham

-3) we make maha user as a sudo user
+3) we make gowtham user as a sudo user
   #  visudo
      gowtham ALL=(ALL) NOPASSWD: ALL
      :wq!